trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 ![Printed Links](https://raw.githubusercontent.com/trekhleb/links-detector/master/articles/printed_links_detection/assets/02-printed-links.jpg)

-I saw all these links but I couldn't click on them since they were printed (thanks, cap!).
+I saw all these links, but I couldn't click on them since they were printed (thanks, cap!).
 To visit these links I needed to start typing them character by character in the browser's address bar, which was pretty annoying and error prone.

 ## 💡 Possible Solution

-So, I was thinking, what if, similarly to QR-code detection, we will try to "teach" the smartphone to _(1)_ _detect_ and _(2)_ _recognize_ printed links for us and also to make them _clickable_?
+So, I was thinking, what if, similarly to QR-code detection, we will try to "teach" the smartphone to _(1)_ _detect_ and _(2)_ _recognize_ printed links for us and to make them _clickable_?
 This way you would do just one click instead of multiple keystrokes.
 The operational complexity of "clicking" the printed links goes from `O(N)` to `O(1)`.

 This is how the final workflow will look like: